braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/advanced_use_cases/fine_network_traffic_control.md

 ### Set request policy on startup

-These policies can be set at app startup time from the [`startWithApiKey:inApplication:withLaunchOptions:withAppboyOptions`][3] method.
-In the `configuration` object, set the `Braze.Configuration.Api.RequestPolicy` as shown in the following code snippet:
+These policies can be set at app startup time when you initialize the Braze configuration.
+In the `configuration` object, set the [`Braze.Configuration.Api.RequestPolicy`][3] as shown in the following code snippet:

 {% tabs %}
 {% tab swift %}